Mrákotín (Jihlava District): Etymology

-The name of the village was derived from the personal name Mrákota.
+The name of the settlement was derived from the personal name Mrákota.

 Geography

 Mrákotín is located about 27 km southwest of Jihlava.
 It lies on the border between the Křižanov Highlands and Javořice Highlands.
 The highest point is the Javořice mountain at 837 m above sea level, which is the highest peak of the Javořice Highlands and of the whole Bohemian-Moravian Highlands area.
 The Myslůvka stream flows through the market town.
 The territory is rich in fishponds.

 History

 The first written mention of Mrákotín is from 1385.
 It is not certain when the village was promoted to a market town.
 It is first referred to as a market town on a seal from 1569.

 Economy

 Mrákotín is known for to granite quarrying.
 About 1500 m3 of granite are mined annually in the local quarry.

 Transport

-The I/23 road from Třebíč to Jindřichův Hradec passes through the market town.
+The I/23 road from Třebíč to Jindřichův Hradec runs through the market town.